ackselz/gift-distribution-system/README.md

 ### Running the development server:

-The development server runs at `localhost:3000`
+The development server runs at `localhost:3000`.
+Please restart the server you make changes to the data files.

 ```bash
 pnpm dev